Document Hub

 - 1.

-One source, three formats — writers author once and export to markdown, HTML or Word, eliminating the parallel Word-document work entirely.
+One source, three formats — write once, export to markdown, HTML or Word, eliminating the parallel Word-document work entirely.

 - 2.

-A built-in preview — I installed mkdocs on the internal site so writers see the exact published output as they write, instead of discovering it after it goes live.
+A built-in preview — writers see the exact published mkdocs output as they write, instead of discovering it after it goes live.

 - 3.